Open

 You must notify us if:

-project area activities conflicting with section 24 or 25 of the method - you must notify us within 60 days of becoming aware of the change.
+project area activities conflicting with section 23 or 24 of the method

 Method requirements - crediting period